 - Bladder pain (such as in the case of cystitis)

-This type of pain is not caused by pain receptors, but by the nerves themselves.
-No pain receptors are stimulated with this type of pain.
-There are two types of non-nociceptive pain: neuropathic and sympathetic.
+Neuropathic Pain: This type of pain is not caused by pain receptors, but by the nerves themselves.
+There are two primary types of neuropathic pain: peripheral and central.

 - Multiple sclerosis

 Other Forms Of Chronic Pain

 Psychogenic: This type of pain is associated with mental illness.
 While there may not be a physical cause to this pain that can be treated, it remains very real to the patient.
 Psychogenic pain is often difficult to treat using traditional methods, although treatment of the underlying mental health problem can improve symptoms.